-Native American Women in the Suffrage and Temperance Movements
+Native American Women in the Suffrage and Temperance Movements In-Person

 REGISTRATION IS REQUIRED (see below).
 Registrants will receive the Zoom link in an email one hour before the talk begins.

 Drawing on research from archives in New York State and across the country, this talk will discuss the strong connection between Haudenosaunee (Iroquois) women and the Woman's Christian Temperance Union in their fight for the dual goals of women's suffrage and prohibition of alcohol in Indian country and across the nation.